dbnet-io/dbnet/README.ui.md

     *   A clear, user-friendly way to manage and select connections, using functional React components.
     *   Improved error handling and feedback during connection attempts.
     *   Decouple UI from direct state manipulation, using hooks to interact with the state layer.
-    *   Components styled with Tailwind CSS, utilizing Shadcn UI/Radix UI components for UI elements.
+    *   Components styled with Tailwind CSS, utilizing Shadcn UI components for UI elements.
 *   **AI Tasks**:
     *   **Task 4.1**: Generate a React functional component `ConnectionManager` (in `features/connection/ConnectionManager.tsx`) using TypeScript interfaces for props.
 It should:
         *   Display a list of available connections (fetched via the `ApiClient` and managed by `connectionSlice`).
         *   Allow selecting a connection.
-        *   Show a modal (using Shadcn UI/Radix UI Modal component) or form for adding/editing connection configurations.
+        *   Show a modal (using Shadcn UI Modal component) or form for adding/editing connection configurations.
         *   Use the `ApiClient` to fetch connection lists and the `connectionSlice` to update application state.
-    *   **Task 4.2**: Style the `ConnectionManager` component and its subcomponents using Tailwind CSS, incorporating Shadcn UI/Radix UI components (e.g., for modals, lists, buttons, input fields).
+    *   **Task 4.2**: Style the `ConnectionManager` component and its subcomponents using Tailwind CSS, incorporating Shadcn UI components (e.g., for modals, lists, buttons, input fields).
 Ensure the design is responsive and follows a mobile-first approach.

 ### Module 5: Schema Explorer Panel

 *   **Current**: `SchemaPanel.tsx` uses PrimeReact `Tree` and `ContextMenu`.
 *   **Refactoring Goals**:
-    *   Replicate the existing hierarchical tree view (Databases -> Schemas -> Tables/Views) using a performant tree component, potentially from Shadcn UI/Radix UI if available and suitable, or a well-regarded library like `react-arborist` or `rc-tree`, wrapped in `components/navigation/tree-view.tsx`.
+    *   Replicate the existing hierarchical tree view (Databases -> Schemas -> Tables/Views) using a performant tree component, potentially from Shadcn UI if available and suitable, or a well-regarded library like `react-arborist`, wrapped in `components/navigation/tree-view.tsx`.
 All components should be functional with TypeScript interfaces.
     *   Maintain the top bar with connection name and a refresh button, styled with Tailwind CSS.
-    *   Implement custom node rendering to include icons (consider SVG icons), distinguish views, and show informative tooltips (using Shadcn UI/Radix UI Tooltip) on hover.
+    *   Implement custom node rendering to include icons (consider SVG icons), distinguish views, and show informative tooltips (using Shadcn UI Tooltip) on hover.
     *   Provide a text-based filter for the tree (e.g. using a Shadcn UI Input).
     *   Replicate single-click and double-click behaviors on table/view nodes.
-    *   Implement a context menu using Shadcn UI/Radix UI ContextMenu, with actions comparable to the existing one.
+    *   Implement a context menu using Shadcn UI ContextMenu, with actions comparable to the existing one.
     *   Ensure tree expansion state is preserved (e.g., in `schemaSlice` or `uiSlice`).
     *   Lazy loading of schema parts should be a primary consideration for performance; wrap client components in Suspense with fallback where appropriate.
 *   **AI Tasks**: